-Skill Content group/topic Remembering & Understanding Application Analysis Evaluation Representative Task A. Considerations specific to planning a nd performing a SOC engagement (continued) ~ Recall the impact of subsequently discovered facts on the SOC engagement (SOC 1®, SOC 2®). ~ Explain the purpose and common sections of a system description subject to SOC 1® or SOC 2® engagements. ~ Recall the Description Criteria for Management's Description of an Entity's Cybersecurity Risk Management Program. ~ Explain the purpose of complementary user entity controls (CUECs) identified by service organization management in their system description. ~ Recall requirements about obtaining management's written representations in a SOC engagement (SOC 1®, SOC 2®). ~ Obtain an understanding of the system addressed by a SOC 2® engagement, including the clear identification of the boundaries of the system as defined by the service organization. ~ Perform procedures to obtain an understanding of how a service organization provides its personnel and external users information on how to report failures, incidents, concerns and other complaints related to a system subject to a SOC 2® engagement. ~ Prepare a comparison of management's system description to suitable criteria in a SOC 1® engagement or to the description criteria in a SOC 2® engagement. ✓ Determine the effect of subsequent events in a SOC 1® or SOC 2® engagement.
+Skill Content group/topic Remembering & Understanding Application Analysis Evaluation Representative Task A. Considerations specific to planning a nd performing a SOC engagement ~ Recall the impact of subsequently discovered facts on the SOC engagement (SOC 1®, SOC 2®). ~ Explain the purpose and common sections of a system description subject to SOC 1® or SOC 2® engagements. ~ Explain the purpose of complementary user entity controls (CUECs) identified by service organization management in their system description. ~ Recall requirements about obtaining management's written representations in a SOC engagement (SOC 1 $^{\circ}$, SOC 2 $^{\circ}$). ~ Obtain an understanding of the system addressed by a SOC 2® engagement, including the clear identification of the boundaries of the system as defined by the service organization. ✓ Perform procedures to obtain an understanding of how a service organization provides its personnel and external users information on how to report failures, incidents, concerns and other complaints related to a system subject to a SOC 2® engagement. ~ Prepare a comparison of management's system description to suitable criteria in a SOC 1® engagement or to the description criteria in a SOC 2® engagement. ✓ Determine the effect of subsequent events in a SOC 1® or SOC 2® engagement.